Rainwater Tank is Leaking From the Tap

 Leaks from the spout or handle are often due to worn washers or seals, while leaks from the connection might be caused by deteriorated thread tape or a faulty gasket.

 First, inspect the tap to ascertain the leak’s origin.
 Turn the tap on and off, observing where water is seeping from.
-If the water is coming from around the handle when the tap is turned on, it’s likely a washer issue.
+If the water comes from around the handle when the tap is turned on, it’s likely a washer issue.
 If the leak is at the connection point to the tank, the seal may be compromised.

 Using the adjustable wrench, carefully dismantle the tap.
 For taps with a screw-on design, unscrew the tap from the tank.
 If nuts are securing the tap, loosen them gently.
 Once removed, inspect the washer and O-ring inside the tap for any signs of wear or damage.

-Clean the threads on the tap and tank for leaks originating from the connection point.
+Clean the threads on the tap and tank for leaks from the connection point.
 Wrap Teflon tape around the tap’s threads in a clockwise direction, which can help create a more secure and water-tight connection when you screw it back in.

 Turn the water supply back on or fill the tank to test the tap.
 Look for any signs of leaking and ensure the tap turns smoothly without resistance.
 If there are still leaks, you may need to repeat some steps or consider if there’s a crack in the tank itself.